SOFTS-Raw sugar rises again, robusta coffee near 1-month top

 COFFEE

-* Coffee output in top robusta producer Vietnam is expected to drop by a fifth in the current crop year as extended rains, lower levels of nutrition have hit the quality of beans, traders said.
+* Coffee output in top robusta producer Vietnam is expected to drop by a fifth in the current crop year as extended rains and lower levels of nutrition have hit the quality of beans, traders said.

 * For the first 11 months of 2022, Vietnam exported 1.58 million tonnes of coffee, up 12.9% from a year earlier, Vietnam Customs said.